epiphyt/form-block/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/form-block)

 == Changelog ==

+= 1.6.0 =
+* Added: Form submissions can now be stored in the WordPress backend in **Tools > Form Submissions**
+* Added: Support for columns, rows and the `wrap` attribute in textareas
+* Added: Indicator if label has a different value than the name of the field
+* Improved: Registering blocks is now faster
+* Improved: Settings are now in a dedicated page in **Settings > Form Block**
+* Fixed: Clicking on a file input in the backend does no more open the system's file selection dialog
+* Fixed: Re-added missing `autocomplete` attribute setting
+* Fixed: Error if no label is defined

 = 1.5.6 =
 * Fixed: Validating uploaded files against the file type they claim to be ([CVE-2025-54693](https://patchstack.com/database/wordpress/plugin/form-block/vulnerability/wordpress-form-block-plugin-1-5-5-arbitrary-file-upload-vulnerability))